-RFC Production is performed by a paid contractor, and the contractor responsibilities include:
+The RFC Production Center function is performed by a paid contractor, and the contractor's responsibilities include the following:

-- Editing inputs from all RFC streams to comply with the RFC Style Manual, under the direction of the RSE; - 2.
+- Editing inputs from all RFC streams to comply with the RFC Style 1.
+Manual, under the direction of the RSE; - 2.
 Creating records of edits performed on documents; - 3.
 Identifying where editorial changes might have technical impact and seeking necessary clarification; - 4.
-Engaging in dialog with authors, document shepherds, IANA, and/or stream-dependent contacts when clarification is needed; - 5.
+Engaging in dialog with authors, document shepherds, IANA, and/ or stream-dependent contacts when clarification is needed; - 5.
 Creating records of dialog with document authors; - 6.
 Requesting advice from the RFC Series Editor as needed; - 7.
 Providing suggestions to the RFC Series Editor as needed; - 8.
-Providing sufficient resources to support reviews of RFC Publisher performance by the RFC Series Editor and external reviews of the RFC Editor initiated by the IAB or IAOC; - Coordinating with IANA to perform protocol parameter registry 9. actions; - Assigning RFC numbers; - 11.
-Establishing publication readiness of each document through communication with the authors, document shepherds, IANA and/or stream-dependent contacts, and, if needed, with the RFC Series Editor;
+Providing sufficient resources to support reviews of RFC Publisher performance by the RFC Series Editor and external reviews of the RFC Editor function initiated by the IAB or LLC; - Coordinating with IANA to ensure correct documentation of IANA-9. performed protocol registry actions; - Assigning RFC numbers; - 11.
+Establishing publication readiness of each document through communication with the authors, document shepherds, IANA, and/or stream-dependent contacts, and, if needed, with the RFC Series Editor;

-- 12. Forwarding ready-to-publish documents to the RFC Publisher; - 13.
+- 12. Forwarding documents that are ready for publication to the RFC Publisher: - 13.
 Forwarding records of edits and author dialog to the RFC Publisher so these can be preserved; - 14.
 Liaising with the streams as needed.

-All these activities will be done under the general direction, but not day to day management, of the RSE and need some level of coordination with various submission streams and the RSE.
+All these activities will be done under the general direction, but not day-to-day management, of the RSE and need some level of coordination with various submission streams and the RSE.

-The RFC Production Center contractor is to be selected through an IASA RFP process as described in Section 4.1.
+The RFC Production Center contractor is to be selected through an LLC Request for Proposal (RFP) process as described in Section 4.1.